theodoreli/geocode-service/README.md

 ------------

 These instructions are for OS X and it probably works on Linux as well.
-You need Python 3 and Virtualenv installed
+You need Python 3 and Virtualenv installed.

+Create the virtual environment and install the dependencies with:

     $ pip install virtualenv
     $ ./RUN build

-Be sure to also drop in your credentials (TODO: codify this)

 Running
 -------------

+Ensure that you have a credentials file `creds.sh` that exports the required environment variables so that our app can access the geocode sources.

-Start the server with the run script
+Start the server with the run script:

     ./RUN serve

-Then send an http GET request to the server in another terminal (or whichever is your preferred way)
+Then send an http GET request to the server in another terminal (or whichever is your preferred way):

     $ curl localhost:5000/geocode/1600+Amphitheatre+Parkway,+Mountain+View,+CA
     37.4224082,-122.0856086